 - Associations or foundations exempt from income tax.

-The declaration and payment of the ITAN must be made together with the March tax obligations, due between April 15 and 25, according to the last digit of the RUC.
-The ITAN can be paid in cash or in nine equal monthly installments, with a minimum of S/ 1 per installment.
+The ITAN must be declared and paid along with the March tax obligations, due between April 15 and 25, according to the last digit of the RUC (Registro Único del Contribuyente – Single Taxpayer Registration/TIN).
+The ITAN can be paid in cash or nine equal monthly installments, with a minimum of S/1 per installment.

 0 | April 15, 2025 |